 The medical school interview trail is filled with great learning opportunities and interesting interactions.
-It is generally a positive experience overall.
-You will find that most of your interviews are more conversations than interrogations, and you will often end up having a pleasant conversation with the physician tasked with interviewing you.
+Generally, it’s a positive experience overall.
+Most of your interviews are conversations rather than interrogations, and you will often end up having a pleasant conversation with the physician tasked with interviewing you.
 So rest assured that much of the experience will be positive.

 With that said, some components of the interview process can certainly be challenging.
-One which we recently covered in a thorough blog post is the Multiple Mini Interview (MMI).
-Along the same lines, another component of interviews which can trip up some applicants are ethical questions.
+One challenging component of medical school interviews are ethical questions, which can trip up some applicants.

-You may encounter questions regarding challenging scenarios which propose an ethical dilemma and you will be asked to state how you would proceed and why.
-Many of these questions can be difficult and at times nerve-wracking.
+You may encounter questions regarding challenging scenarios that propose an ethical dilemma.
+You will be asked to state how you would proceed and why.
+Many of these questions can be difficult and, at times, nerve-wracking.
 What is the best way to approach them?

 The 4 Principles of Bioethics